TylerGilman/DeepfakeDetector/README.md

 ## Results and Model Performancs
 (。・ω・。)

-## Convolution Network Usage Instructions
+## Running the neetwork
-To feed a potentially deepfaked image to the convolutional neural network, use the TestCNN.py file.
-Change the image_path variable to the path of the image you want to run through the network and run the file to view the network's prediction and confidence in the console.
+To feed a potentially deepfaked image or video to the convolutional or recurrent neural network respectively, use the NetworkTest.py file.
+Run The file and input the file location of either a video or image to get the model's classification (it may take a moment to prompt you to enter a path).
+Input "stop" to stop the program.

-## Recurrent Network Usage Instructions
-To feed a potentially deepfaked image to the recurrent neural netowrk, use teh RNNtest.py file.
-Change the video_path variable to the path of the vieo that you want o run trhough the network and run the fiel to viewo the network's prediction and confidence in the console.